ctian282/lcmetric/README.md

                        cosmo_paras, final_z, final_r, Phi_f)
 lc.build_lcmetric()
 ```

-See a sample jupyter nb for more detail
+The DTFE component is included, however, only 0.1% difference in power spectrum is identified between DTFE interpolated velocity field and CIC velocity field.
+So currently, a CIC velocity field is recommended.
+See a sample jupyter nb for more detail.